Grazingland Animal Nutrition Laboratory, GAN Lab

 Established in 1987, The Grazingland Animal Nutrition Laboratory (GAN Lab) offers diagnostic diet analyses and nutritional decision-support information for monitoring grazing animals.

-GAN Lab services are available for livestock producers and land managers to support strategic livestock nutrition management, and to provide a basis for sustainable grazing practices.
+The GAN Lab is a part of the Texas A&M AgriLife.
+Our services are available for livestock producers, land managers and researchers to support strategic livestock nutrition management, and to provide a basis for sustainable grazing practices.

 Manure sampling season is underway!